Battle of Malta poker tournament

 The Battle of Malta is an annual no-limit Texas hold 'em variation poker tournament in Malta.

 The event was founded by PokerListings.com in 2012 and is now run by Casino Malta.
 Designed for low- to mid-stakes poker players, the event has gone from strength to strength since its launch and is now one of the most popular stand-alone events in Europe.
 Battle of Malta won the 2014 European Poker Awards “Event of the Year” title in the category for buy-ins up to €2,000.

-The 2024 Battle of Malta Autumn Edition, held from October 29 to November 6 at Casino Malta and the Eden Arena within the luxurious Intercontinental Hotel Malta, marked a historic milestone for the renowned poker festival.
-With the participation of thousands of players, the event set a new benchmark, surpassing all expectations.
+The 2024 Battle of Malta Autumn Edition took place from October 29 to November 6 at Casino Malta and the Eden Arena within the Intercontinental Hotel Malta.
+With the participation of thousands of players, the event set a new benchmark.

 The festival shattered records with an impressive total prize pool of nearly €4.8 million, exceeding the previous record of €3.8 million set in October 2019, prior to the pandemic, by over €1 million.
 This achievement highlights the continued growth and popularity of the Battle of Malta as one of Europe’s premier poker events.

+2026 Summer Edition

+The Battle of Malta Summer Edition is scheduled to run from May 27 to June 3, 2026 at Casino Malta.
+The €600 buy-in Main Event carries a €700,000 guarantee across five starting flights from May 28–31, with Day 2 beginning May 31.
+The final table is set for June 3.
+The festival also features a €100,000 guaranteed Mystery Bounty event.
+Multiple satellite paths are available throughout the festival, including €70 mega satellites and €140 super satellites awarding Main Event seats directly.